 |295 shots per battery charge||950 shots per battery charge|

 |112 x 68 x 45 mm, 390 g||152 x 116 x 76 mm, 950 g|

-Body comparison: Canon M6 vs Canon 5D Mark III
+Body comparison: Canon M6 vs 5D Mark III

-The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Canon 5D Mark III.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon M6 and the Canon 5D Mark III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).